Updated: May 29, 2025

 Since Portugal is so diverse, it is recommended that you do some research first to find out where exactly you want to buy — in a family-friendly neighborhood, by the coast, or inland?
 In the sun-drenched south or the green north?

-Use websites to investigate new listings and get an idea of what is available where.
-A quick search for “real estate Portugal”, “buy house Portugal”, or “homes for sale Portugal” will provide you with a nice overview of the market, different locations, and ballpoint prices, after which you can get in touch with a real estate professional to further refine which part of Portugal is best for you.
+Use websites to investigate new Portugal real estate listings and get an idea of what is available where.
+A quick search for “real estate Portugal” or “homes for sale Portugal” will provide you with a nice overview of the market, different locations, and ballpoint prices, after which you can get in touch with a real estate professional to further refine which part of Portugal is best for you.

 Real Estate Portugal: Property Types

 Whatever property type you are looking for, you will likely find it in Portugal.
-There are a diverse range of houses in Portugal for sale, from charming countryside cottages to contemporary urban residences.
+There is a diverse range of houses in Portugal for sale, from charming countryside houses in the Douro Valley to contemporary villas in the Algarve.
 Here are just a few of the property types you can find in Portugal.

 Portugal houses for sale: Luxury real estate